 Skip to main content

-When a container is killed due to an out-of-memory (OOM) event, Thoras can automatically increase the container’s memory request to stabilize the workload.
-This prevents a workload from cycling through repeated OOM kills before while waiting for a scheduled forecast to produce a sufficient memory recommendation.
+When a container is killed due to an out-of-memory (OOM) event, Thoras can automatically increase the container’s memory request and limit to stabilize the workload.
+This prevents a workload from cycling through repeated OOM kills while waiting for a scheduled forecast to produce a sufficient memory recommendation.
 OOM remediation requires autonomous vertical scaling to be enabled.
 It is opt-in per workload.

 How It Works